josemartin357/GifCast/README.md

 # **GifCast: If Weather Was a Gif!**
-Have you ever wondered what the weather would like if it were GIF?
+Have you ever wondered what the weather would be like if it were GIF?
 Search no longer, we have you set in our app!

 Welcome to GifCast!